Meal kit

-A meal kit is a subscription service–foodservice business model where a company sends customers pre-portioned and sometimes partially-prepared food ingredients and recipes to prepare home-cooked meals.
+A meal kit is a subscription service–foodservice business model where a company sends customers pre-portioned and sometimes partially prepared food ingredients and recipes to prepare home-cooked meals.
 Services that send pre-cooked meals are called meal delivery services.
 This subscription model has been cited as an example of the personalization of the food and beverage industry.

-A meal kit is not to be confused with convenience food, which is actually cooked and "prepared" at a kitchen facility before shipment—typically in a refrigerated container.
+A meal kit is not to be confused with convenience food, which is cooked and "prepared" at a kitchen facility before shipment—typically in a refrigerated container.

-This article will discuss history when it comes to meal kits, business impact, cost of meal kit services, environmental impact concerns, nutrition research, and overall user experience.

 History

+The business model originated in Denmark with the launch of Mad til Døren in 2003 followed by RetNemt in 2006.